 – Does your company ensure constant evolvement of its software solutions to meet global developments and requirements?

-Now that you’re informed and have insight into our full 3PL guide, it’s time to streamline your 3PL management and ensure logistics improvement.
-Dovetail’s HighJump One 3PL Warehouse Management System (WMS) ensures optimal coordination & management of supply chain management functions.
+Now that you’re informed and have insight to our full 3PL guide, it’s time to streamline your 3PL management and ensure logistics improvement.
+Dovetail’s HighJump 3PL Warehouse Management System (WMS) ensures optimal coordination & management of supply chain management functions.
 It can also greatly improve performance in the warehouse and transport management industries.
 Contact Us for more!

 Hertz, S. Alfredsson, M. 2003.
-“Strategic development of third-party logistics providers”.
+“Strategic development of third party logistics providers”.
 Industrial Marketing Management.
 Elsevier Science.
 32 (2): 139–149.

 Bernard, D. Rouse, M. 2018.
 SearchERP: What is 3PL (third-party logistics)? – Definition from WhatIs.com.
 [ONLINE] Available at: https://searcherp.techtarget.com/definition/3PL-third-party-logistics .
 [Accessed 25 September 2018].